xaptum/enf-services/README.md

 ### Additional Details

-Remember that you will need to configure the ENF firewall to allow this devices to communicate with this service.
+Remember to configure the ENF firewall to allow devices to communicate with this service.

-For specific details each a particular service, see the README in its directory.
+For details on a specific service, see the README in its directory.

 ## License